akshatmishra25/hacktoberfest2023/README.md

 ## Prerequisites 📚

 Before diving into Hacktoberfest, it's essential to have a basic understanding of Git and GitHub.
 If you're new to version control systems, take some time to learn the fundamentals.
-GitHub provides comprehensive documentation and interactive tutorials to help you get started.
-Additionally, it's beneficial to have some knowledge of the programming languages and frameworks used in the projects you plan to contribute to.
+We will see step by step how to get started with github keep reading. it's beneficial to have some knowledge of the programming languages and frameworks used in the projects you plan to contribute to.
 Non-coders can also participate by providing design ideas, making changes in docs or by helping others.

 ## How to find projects? 🔎